zubeydesisman/programming-univbasics-4-square-array-seattle-web-100719/README.md

 ## Learning Goals

-- Apply the `.each` method to iterate over an array
+- Apply `while` to iterate over an array

 ## Introduction